 See the Cygolite Dash Pro and Hotrod Set

-What we don’t: Very expensive and the battery pack is quite bulky.
+What we don’t: Expensive and short battery life.

 Max lumens: 65